WHAT IS A VOCATION?

 A man has to engage in a challenging program of priestly formation which lasts from five to thirteen years, depending upon his background and the seminary he attends.
 There are three levels of seminary: high school, college or pre-theology and theology.
 According to the Center for Applied Research in the Apostolate (CARA), in 2000-2001, 787 students attended high school seminaries, 1,647 attended college seminaries, and 3,483 were enrolled in theology schools.

-Seminaries address four types of formation: human, spiritual, academic (intellectual), and pastoral.
-In addition to the academic course work, seminarians participate in a full schedule of spiritual activities, e.g., daily Mass, Liturgy of the Hours (Morning Prayer, Evening Prayer), and spiritual direction and retreats.
+Entering seminary is just another step in discernment.
+The long process of formation is to allow time to continue the process of discernment and prepare a man for priesthood.
+Thus, seminaries address four types of formation: human, spiritual, academic (intellectual), and pastoral.
+Additionally, seminarians participate in a full schedule of spiritual activities, e.g., daily Mass, Liturgy of the Hours (Morning Prayer, Evening Prayer), and spiritual direction and retreats.
 At each level of seminary training, the seminarian prepares for future pastoral ministry in various settings, such as schools, religious education programs, hospitals and parishes.
 All of the formation takes into consideration the human person; human growth and development is fostered by community living, workshops and other programs.
-The formation of future priests include practical learning, too, for example, preaching, saying Mass, and pastoral counseling.
+The formation of future priests also includes practical learning, for example, preaching, saying Mass, and pastoral counseling.

 What is ordination?